uchicago-mscapp-projects/bus_pending/bus_pending/analysis/README.md

 ## Real Data

-* Transform the time stamp to DeltaTime and then estimate the day_time and week day
+* Transform the time stamp to DeltaTime and then estimate the day_time and label them as weekday or weekend (they can be both since there aere service days that runs every day)

 * Take the average distance by route.
 If the observation has less than two standard deviations from the mean then label it as "ghost".
 Impute a delay of 30 minutes to that route

-* Count number of ghosts, this is the current number of delays per route.
-Drop those observations to do the final analysis

-* Compare real trip_duration to the group object data to estimate the delay time.
-If the schedule data indicates that route in fridays morning should take 1 hour but it took 5 minutes, add 5 minutes to delay time.
-If delay time is greater than 10 minutes increased current number of delays by 1
+* Delete observations with characteristics not found in scheduled data.
+Transit does not have complete schedules

+* Delay time is the actual time minus the expected time.
+If delay time is less than 10 minutes, then do not label the observation as "delayed" and do not count the time as "delayed time"

+* Do a new data frame with all the information